bahaidev/textbrowser/README.md

     and <https://github.com/json-schema-org/json-schema-spec/issues/53#issuecomment-257002517>).

 1. [ES6 Modules in browser](https://jakearchibald.com/2017/es-modules-in-browsers/):
-    Complete switch to imports over script tags (by updating depednencies to use ES6 modules too and then use them); can also avoid function-passing main functions as arguments
+    Complete switch to imports over script tags (by updating dependencies to use ES6 modules too and then use them; json-refs is only left); can also avoid function-passing main functions as arguments
     1. Apply <https://www.gnu.org/software/librejs/free-your-javascript.html> labels
         to provide machine-automated detection of licenses.
 (Adapt [LibreJS](https://www.gnu.org/software/librejs/) to work with WebExtensions, to support `<link>` in addition to visible links, and, if it is not already,